j-u-p-iter/jupiter-tools/MANAGING_DEVELOPERS_TOOLS.md

 <img width="626" alt="Screenshot 2025-01-13 at 20 39 51" src="https://github.com/user-attachments/assets/fde3ac5e-417a-47d0-9402-48cf3a76a95e" />

+All the tools you can see printed on the Terminal's screen are managed by the Volta and executables for them are stored in the Volta toolchain under the `~/.volta` directory.

+So, you can use the same `volta which ${executable_name}` command to check, where the executable is stored.

 When the Volta tool is installed in your OS, there are two possible ways how you can start managing Node version in the package.

 ## Managing package manager (pnpm in our case)